You can enable online biding, complete with hidden max (aka proxy) bidding, auto-purchase of fixed price items, and with "buy-it-now" price levels!

 Similarly, the BUY_IT_NOW feature is controlled by a true/false setting.
 You can turn it off at a particular time and the buy-it-now price will be hidden from the catalog view.

 You can also set PREVENT_BIDS to still shows the currently winning bids, but prevents new bids.
 Use this feature to manually end bidding at the pre-announced date and time.

 Note there is also a setting FIXED_BUY_NOW which you can set true to make online bids on fixed price items go immediately to the bidder's statement just like a buy-it-now bid.
 Otherwise you have to 'convert willing bids to sales' from the admin menu manually at the auction close and have bidders check 'My Bids' on the catalog page, instead of their statements, to see those purchases.

-Othewise, bidding is enabled up until the day of the current auction, after which it becomes hidden again.
+If you set POST_BID_DAYS you can keep online bidding active longer; Otherwise, bidding is enabled up until the day of the current auction, after which it becomes hidden.